Arrest of Jolie King and Mark Firkin

 Jolie King, a British Australian, and Mark Firkin, an Australian, are a couple living in Perth, Australia.
-Online travel bloggers who have documented their experiences on social media since 2017, they are best known for being arrested in Iran in July, 2019.
+Online travel bloggers who have documented their experiences on social media since 2017, they are best known for being arrested in Iran in July 2019.

 History

 Before

 The pair left Perth in July 2017 in a Toyota Land Cruiser bound for the UK, as they both planned a long-time travel for two years driving across 36 countries.

 King and Firkin ran a YouTube channel called The Way Overland, as well as Facebook and Instagram along with their own website.
-King and Firkin had frequently used a drone in photos and videos published of their travels through Australia, Asia and the Middle East, with once nearly 19,000 people, now currently 36,500+ following their adventures on their Instagram page.
+King and Firkin had frequently used a drone in photos and videos published of their travels through Australia, Asia and the Middle East, with nearly 19,000 people, now currently 36,500+ following their adventures on their Instagram page.
 A month before their arrest, their last video was posted in June 2019 about driving through Pakistan.